unclepomedev/blender_savepoints/savepoints/README.md

    - Go to **File > Export > SavePoints Project (.zip)**.
    - This creates a zip file containing your current `.blend` file and its entire history folder.
    - Useful for backups or sharing the project with its version history.
+9. **Tagging & Filtering**:
+   - Click the tag icon on any version row to assign a tag (Stable, Milestone, etc.).
+   - Use the filter dropdown at the top of the list to show only specific tags (e.g., only "Stable" versions).

 ## ⚠️ Note